bxp151/exploretransform/README.md

 &nbsp;

 ## Package Guide

-Examples of using the exploretransform functions and classes are contained in examples.ipynb located on the [github repository](https://github.com/bxp151/exploretransform).
-Details about each function or class (docstrings) can be accessed using ?name
+For a complete guide on using this package, please refer to this [article](https://towardsdatascience.com/make-exploratory-data-analysis-eda-faster-74c434595bcf).
+Details about each function or class (docstrings) can be accessed using ?name.

 ## Installation